When I first decided to start traveling, I enthusiastically made a plan to see the world! (slowly, but surely)

 However, I knew in my heart, that I would be doing myself a great injustice, if I didn’t try to see the rest of the world.

-So I went for the only place I felt would have a chance of breaking the spell of Scotland.
+So, I went for the only place I felt would have a chance of breaking the spell of Scotland.

 Before unintentionally falling in love with Scotland, Paris had always been my dearest dream since childhood.
 If any place could lift my spirits, it would have to be here, right?